Rp300/hello-world/README.md

 Hello worldlings

 My name is Rohan.
-I program in java and am looking to learn more languages.
+I program in java and am looking to learn more languages and become a coding genius.